iolave/terraform-provider-proxmox/docs/resources/lxc_exec.md

 ### Optional

-- `cmds` (List of String) List of commands to be executed after lxc creation using bash.
+- `cmds` (List of String, Sensitive) List of commands to be executed after lxc creation using bash.
 If any command fail, the creation will also fail.